MileHacker Logo

 Shopping Etiquette Tip

-When you go shopping in the souks, take your time, enjoy the process of negotiation, and view it as a cultural interaction rather than just a transaction.
+Once you go shopping in the souks, there's no hurry, enjoy the process of negotiation, and view it considered as a cultural interaction rather than just a transaction.

 Activity Planning Summary